Amateur Photographer verdict

 Handheld IS shot, low-light, OM-1, 1/15s, f/2.8, ISO1000, -0.7EV, 22mm (12-40mm F2.8 PRO II).
 Image: Joshua Waller

-Image stabilisation performance – The image stabilisation system is excellent, though by default the camera will also tend to raise the ISO and shutter speeds in low light, so if you’re happy to use the IS system more, rather than rely on higher ISO/shutter speeds, then it’s worth adjusting the settings.
-Then you should be able to get sharp shots at much slower shutter speeds than you would with other camera systems, giving you the benefit of lower noise (and cleaner detail) in images, assuming you’re not shooting moving subjects.
+Image stabilisation performance – The image stabilisation system is excellent, though by default the camera will also tend to raise the ISO and shutter speeds in low light; so if you’re happy to use the IS system more, rather than rely on higher ISO/shutter speeds, then it’s worth adjusting the settings.
+Then you should be able to get sharp shots at much slower shutter speeds than you would with other camera systems, with the benefit of lower noise (and cleaner detail) in images, assuming you’re not shooting moving subjects.

 High-res multi-shot mode (20MP, 50MP, 80MP crops) Click to view full-size crop.
 Image: Joshua Waller